-Schütz Australia will continue to assess our suppliers by using a self-disclosure questionnaire to ensure compliance from our suppliers and service providers.
-The initial vetting of the responses from this form will dictate whether a visit to and/or more in depth audit of the supplier is required to establish compliance.
+Schütz Australia has included questions about ethics and social accountability in our supplier evaluation and will continue to assess our suppliers to ensure compliance to Modern Slavery Act 2018 from our suppliers and service providers.
+The responses from this form will dictate whether a visit to and/or more in depth audit of the supplier is required to establish compliance.
+To date, the responses have been satisfactory.